mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 ### Viewing Enhanced Data

-Take a set of data from 1875 groups of data, and view its data tensor and `label`.
+Obtain a group of data from the 1875 groups of data and view the data tensor and `label`.

 ```python
 data = next(ms_dataset.create_dict_iterator(output_numpy=True))